 Management plans, research projects and community outreach

-Some of the strategies used in Mandurah to look after our Western Ringtail Possums are:
+Some of the strategies used in Mandurah to look after our western ringtail possums are:

 • Possum Rope Bridge.
+The City in collaboration with the Peel Harvey Catchment Council, Bouvard Coastcare Group and Friends of Warrangup Springs through the National Landcare Program installed a possum rope bridge in Dawesville.
 This reduces the risk of injury from roads or predators.
-By working with the Peel Harvey Catchment CouncilBouvard Coastcare Group and Friends of Warrangup Springs through the National Landcare Program, the City now has a new possum rope bridge.

 Get involved